Emergency Dental Care

 Emergency Dentist in Grand Junction, CO

 If you are experiencing a dental emergency, we urge you to contact us without delay at (970) 245-9570 to schedule a same-day appointment.
-If it is outside of our office hours, Monday through Wednesday 7:30AM-5PM and Thursday 7:30AM-2PM, or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+In the event that your emergency occurs outside of our office hours, Monday to Wednesday, 7:30AM-5PM and Thursday 7:30AM-2PM, or if we are unable to answer your call, please leave a message, and we will respond to your query as soon as possible.
 Your dental health and wellbeing are our top priorities, and we will do everything in our power to assist you in your time of need.

 Cost of a Dental Emergency

 The payment guidelines for dental emergencies are the same as those for standard dental procedures.
 To learn about the insurance providers we accept, the types of payment we allow, and other pertinent payment information, please visit our financial page.Financial and Insurance Information